cerndb/spark-dashboard/README.md

 - See some [examples of the graphs available in the dashboard at this link](https://github.com/LucaCanali/Miscellaneous/tree/master/Spark_Dashboard#example-graphs)

 ### Notes:
-- First logon: use user "admin", with password admin (you can change that after logon)
+- At the first logon to the Grafana dashboard use user "admin", with password admin (you can change that after logon)
-- Choose one of the provided dashboards (for example start with **Spark_Perf_Dashboard_v03**) and select the user, applicationId and timerange.
+- Choose one of the provided dashboards (for example start with **Spark_Perf_Dashboard_v03**) and select the user, applicationId and time range.
 - You will need a running Spark application configured to use the dashboard to be able to select and application and display the metrics.